lidaxia00/stm32f103_template_UCOSIII/README.md

 3.prepear a code editor,like vscode.

-4.with the gnu make tool,run "make",everything is ok!
+4.with the GNU make tool,run "make",everything is ok!